A stethoscope and a mobile phone laying on a teal surface

 In short, telehealth describes the use of communication, video, and other technologies to connect patients to healthcare, sometimes over long distances.
 Video-chatting with a physician, forwarding data from your Fitbit to your care team, having your primary care provider consult with a specialist in another state, and receiving prescriptions online are all forms of telehealth.

-Now that many patients have their first telehealth experiences under their belts, the demand will likely grow.
+Now that many patients have their first telehealth experiences under their belts, telehealth demand will likely grow.
 Just think—if you could talk to your therapist, your primary care physician, and your specialist all from the comfort of your own home, would you really miss going back to a crowded waiting room and sitting, reading old magazines, until your care provider was finally ready to see you?

 Specialists In Reproductive Health